The 2016 Rhode Island State Sales Tax

 If you are a Rhode Island business owner, you can learn more about how to collect and file your Rhode Island sales tax return at the 2016 Rhode Island Sales Tax Handbook .

 Rhode Island Sales Tax Exemptions

 Rhode Island doesn't collect sales tax on purchases of most clothing, prescription drugs and groceries.
 Prepared Food is subject to special sales tax rates under Rhode Island law.
 In most states, necessities such as groceries, clothes, and drugs are exempted from the sales tax or charged at a lower sales tax rate.

 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+Rhode Island does not treat candy or soda as groceries, which means they are not subject to reduced grocery sales tax rates.
 Other items including gasoline, alcohol, and cigarettes are subject to various Rhode Island excise taxes in addition to the sales tax.

 In some states, items like alcohol and prepared food (including restaurant meals and some premade supermarket items) are charged at a higher sales tax rate.
 Prepared Food is subject to a higher state sales tax then other items.
 The RI sales tax applicable to the sale of cars, boats, and real estate sales may also vary by jurisdiction.
 Rhode Island's sales tax rates for commonly exempted items are as follows:

 $100 in clothes